Tumbled Stone Sizes and Shapes

 All of the stones that we sell are size-sorted by screening.
-For that reason you will find some oversized and some undersized stones in any bag that you purchase.
-However, most of the stones should be within the specified size range.
-Occasionally, you might find an exceptionally long stone that slipped through the openings of the screen and smaller stones that did not slip through the openings of the screens.
+For that reason you will find some oversized and some undersized stones in every bag that you purchase.
+However, MOST of the stones should be within the specified size range.
+However, you WILL find larger stones that slipped through the openings of the screen and smaller stones that did not slip through the openings of the screens.

 Our prices would be a lot higher if we measured each stone by hand - especially for the smallest stone sizes!
 We hope that you agree that a few mis-sized stones are a small trade-off for a large savings in price. :-)